 While this could be effective, the plan comes with its fair share of risks.
 For one thing, the country is heading into an election year.
 States that are opposed to government interference may happily accept no regulation against pay day loans, but moderate ones may not be as accepting.
 In fact, citizens in these states are likely to accuse politicians of supporting debt traps, which could easily tank a bid for reelection.

 When Financial Emergencies Become Long-Term Loans

 Consumers take out paycheck loans when financial emergencies arise.
 The intention is always to repay the loan by the next payday.
-However, these paycheck loans often feature terms that include interest rates that are as high as 390 percent, and when they do, short-term pay day loans become long-term ones.
+However, these paycheck loans often feature terms that include interest rates that are as high as 390 percent, and when they do, short-term pay day loans become long-term ones, like 100 day loans.
 This happens because borrowers continue to take out payday advance loans to repay earlier ones, creating a cycle of debt, a cycle that’s incredibly hard to break.

 The CFPB’s set of rules are meant to stop people from getting into this debt cycle.
 These regulations include requiring lenders to make sure that a consumer can afford to repay a loan and limiting the number of pay day loans that a borrower can take out.

 Should Congress Approve the Protecting Consumers from Unreasonable Credit Rates Act?